Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Judson T. Bergman - Envestnet, Inc.

 I think what you're seeing there, and we'll have to see in the future, but I think what you're seeing there is the downside of an increased return to business as usual from advisors in the first quarter.
 So we saw gross sales higher than expected.
-We also saw redemptions only slightly higher than expected and that 2.3% rate in the first quarter is spot on with the broader industry's redemption rate as measured by, I think it's (24:04) ICI which is tied to mutual funds and ETFs.
+We also saw redemptions only slightly higher than expected and that 2.3% rate in the first quarter is spot on with the broader industry's redemption rate as measured by, I think it's Cerulli, ICI which is tied to mutual funds and ETFs.

 So it dipped – it was up a little bit, I think that it's the flip side of the coin, to the increased sales activity.
 And that's, that's, that's the fullest insight we have at this point.
 And it's one quarter, don't know, how that's going to continue or not.